encse/secchallenge2022/misc/piecemaker/solution/README.md

 ![](klingon.gif)

-With some more labor the following is revealed:
+Some more labor reveals the following:

 ```
 this is christopfer smith known as peacemaker